Capillary/ecom-api-document/source/includes/_picklist.md

 Weight | int | Weight of the item
 ActualPrice | float | Net price of the item.
 The item price can be changed if `isVariance` is set to true isVariance | boolean | Whether there is change in the price of the current item  during picklist creation.
-In case of any difference, the item price can be changed by passing the `ActualPrice` of the itemPickingPrice":60, PicklistCustomFields | obj | Picklist level custom field details as a key and value pairs
+In case of any difference, the item price can be changed by passing the `ActualPrice` of the itemPickingPrice":60, PicklistCustomFields | obj | Picklist level custom field details - key and value pairs

+<aside class="notice">All parameters marked by * are mandatory.</aside>

 ## Get Picklist Summary